minio/directpv-docs/content/concepts/architecture.md

 - [NodeUnstageVolume](https://github.com/container-storage-interface/spec/blob/master/spec.md#nodeunstagevolume)
 - [NodeUnpublishVolume](https://github.com/container-storage-interface/spec/blob/master/spec.md#nodeunpublishvolume)

 This container is responsible for bind-mounting and umounting volumes on the responding nodes.
 Monitoring volumes is a WIP and will be added soon.
 Please refer [csi spec](https://github.com/container-storage-interface/spec) for more details on the CSI volume lifecycle.

 Apart from this, there are also drive and volume controllers in place.

-#### Drive Controller
+### Drive Controller

 Drive controller manages the `directpvdrives` object lifecycle.
-This actively listens for drive object (post-hook) events like Add, Update and Delete.
+This actively listens for drive object (post-hook) events like `Add`, `Update` and `Delete`.
 The drive controller is responsible for the following

 _Formatting a drive_ :-